pierre-rouleau/pel/README.rst

             packages that can be bundled by PEL.
 Those that have all their files in the same directory can be bundled.

-.. [#firefox] All `PEL PDF files`_ have a large number of hyperlinks to other
-              PDF files, Emacs manual pages, external packages and articles.
-              Use a browser that is capable of rendering PDF files for the best user experience.
-The `Mozilla Firefox`_ browser does an excellent job at it since its version 78, under all operating system and is highly recommended.

 .. links